LatiteScripting/Scripts/README.md

 Join the [Latite Discord](https://discord.gg/latite) for more information.

 Latite's scripting API uses JavaScript.
-To be able to use scripts, you need to have Latite Beta.
-Join the discord for more information.

 ## How to make a Plugin